IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2018-09-15-cloud-computing.md

 Not all clouds are the same.
 There are three different ways to deploy cloud computing resources:

-***Public Cloud:** With a public cloud, all hardware, software and other supporting infrastructure is owned and managed by the cloud provider.
+**-Public Cloud:** With a public cloud, all hardware, software and other supporting infrastructure is owned and managed by the cloud provider.
 The users access these services and manage their account using a web browser.

-***Private Cloud:** A private cloud refers to cloud computing resources used exclusively by a single business or organisation in which the services and infrastructure are maintained on a private network.
+**-Private Cloud:** A private cloud refers to cloud computing resources used exclusively by a single business or organisation in which the services and infrastructure are maintained on a private network.
 A private cloud can be physically located on the company’s on-site datacenter.

-***Hybrid Cloud:** Hybrid clouds combine public and private clouds, bound together by technology that allows data and applications to be shared between them.
+**-Hybrid Cloud:** Hybrid clouds combine public and private clouds, bound together by technology that allows data and applications to be shared between them.
 By allowing data and applications to move between private and public clouds, hybrid cloud gives businesses greater flexibility and more deployment options.

 ## Why is Cloud Computing the Future?